Monthly Archives: December 2024

 If you want people to be marked with a sign, a body part that people aren’t going to be able to see most of the time is the worst possible place to put it.
 This rule was stupid.
 Even the Bible itself later says that circumcision is worse than useless.
 According to Paul, it can prevent Jesus from saving you.
 So apparently all of Abraham’s descendants are going to have to go to hell because God made them follow this rule.

 The biblical protocol for dealing with infectious skin diseases involves a lot of pointless bloodshed.
-God should be able to easily fix everything without requiring any of that, but he thinks bloodshed is the only possible way to make things right.
+God should be able to easily fix everything without requiring any of that.
+But he thinks bloodshed is the only possible way to make things right.

 Discrimination

-The Bible has a lot of rules that discriminate against certain kinds of people for no good reason.1 For instance, it’s unbelievably sexist, forbidding women to have any position of authority or even to speak at church.
+The Bible has a lot of rules that discriminate against certain kinds of people for no good reason.2 For instance, it’s unbelievably sexist, forbidding women to have any position of authority or even to speak at church.
 It treats women as property, and says people who do bad things to a woman have to compensate the man in charge of her, instead of having to compensate her.
-Paul says women need to submit to their husbands like they’re God, and Peter says women need to submit to their husbands the same way he thinks slaves should submit to their violently abusive masters.

 A lot of the stuff that the law of Moses required other Israelites to tithe “to God” actually went to the Levites.
 Moses was a Levite, by the way.
 Moses kept claiming that God wanted the people to give Moses’s family and tribe free food and money.
 And people could be executed for doing things that the priests and other Levites did all the time.
+But even the priests were at risk of God killing them if they broke his arbitrary rules about things like what to drink and what kind of underwear to wear.

 Because some Amalekites attacked Israel once, God decided that all their descendants should be treated as enemies forever.
 God bans people from his assembly for the crime of having a forbidden marriage in their ancestry ten generations in the past.
 And he bans descendants of Ammonites and Moabites, because they have some ancestors who weren’t nice to the Israelites when the Israelites were trying to destroy all the nations in their path.